 An outsourced controller is also pulled into an organization to help prepare for a transaction such as raising capital, a merger or acquisition, or sale.
 In this case, an organization may not want a full-time hire when the projection of the business is dependent on the outcome of the transaction.
 Outsourced controller services are typically less expensive than hiring an in-house controller.
 A W-2 employee means full-time salary, benefits, bonuses, and raises.
 When you hire an outsourced controller, however, you’re only paying for the work you need to be completed.
 You’re also maximizing the expertise you’re getting per dollar.

-Benefits of an Outsourced Controller
+Benefits of an Outsourced Controller in 2022

 Hiring an Outsourced Controller for your small business can allow for strategic business advice as well as greater flexibility for your business.
 An outsourced bookkeeper can help your business reach its maximum potential by: